-- Starting in the 2015-2016 school year, PPS will send text alerts to families, students and PPS staff who have opted in to receive SMS text alerts on their cell phones.
+- PPS will send text alerts to families, students and PPS staff who have opted in to receive SMS text alerts on their cell phones.
 If you are a parent or guardian, a student or a PPS staff member, you can opt in to receive texts by texting YES to 68453.
-You can read more about texting and the district's "Mobile First" initiative.

 - An automated phone call is sent to affected families.

-- The district has a Twitter feed to relay closure, delay and emergency information.
-You may create an account at www.twitter.com.
+- The District has a Twitter feed to relay closure, delay and emergency information.
 Follow @PPSConnect.

-- Information also is posted on the PPS website, submitted to the media, and posted on the PPS Facebook page.
+- Information also is posted on the PPS website and submitted to the media.

 - Snow routes and alternative stops will be called for AM or PM or both depending upon the road conditions or weather forecast.
-Please pay close attention to additional District announcements throughout the day for changes.
-District decisions made after the initial call with be updated to the same media outlets.
+Additional District announcements could come out throughout the day as the weather is monitored.

-The district may close or delay schools at higher elevations while keeping schools at lower elevations open.
+Individual school decisions: The District may close or delay schools at higher elevations while keeping schools at lower elevations open.
 For example, Skyline, West Sylvan and Forest Park might open two hours late with all other schools opening on time.

-The Board of Education has built into the calendar up to three replacement days in the event of school closures.
+Makeup days: The Board of Education has built into the calendar up to five replacement days in the event of school closures.